intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Excluding implementations or deployments can lead to a fracturing of the protocol system that could be more harmful than any divergence that might arise from tolerating the unexpected.
-The IAB document on Uncoordinated Protocol Development Considered Harmful {{?RFC5704}} describes how conflict or competition in the maintenance of protocols can lead to similar problems.
+The IAB document "Uncoordinated Protocol Development Considered Harmful" {{?RFC5704}} describes how conflict or competition in the maintenance of protocols can lead to similar problems.